 The salesperson makes the sale.
 Samir is a happy customer.

-It shouldn’t be a surprise that when choosing a diamond, like most things, focusing too heavily on a single standard inevitably causes you to filter out potential opportunities to obtain something that is compatible.
+It shouldn’t come as a surprise that when choosing a diamond, like most things, focusing too heavily on a single factor inevitably causes you to miss out on potential opportunities to obtain something that is appropriate.
 In the two scenarios, we saw Samir tackle a debate about which diamond to buy.
-In most situations, consumers and jewellery shops take the single focus approach on the cut which emphasises the quality factor of a diamond over all else.
-This factor does have value, but it shouldn’t be the focus of a diamond's rating because diamonds are not a homogeneous product and thus quality isn’t, in my opinion, the appropriate benchmark.
+In most situations, consumers and jewellery shops take the singularly focused approach on the 'cut' which greatly emphasises the 'quality' factor of a diamond over all else.
+This factor surely does have value, but it shouldn’t be the focus of a diamond's rating because diamonds are not a homogeneous product and thus quality isn’t, in my opinion, the only appropriate benchmark.
 Diamonds are a natural product, and thus should be treated as such.

 To check out our collection of rare diamonds, meet with us